 OPERATION SAUCE DROP - Free gift box of specialty sauces to U.S. military with an APO or FPO address.
 See details at "Operation Sauce

 SEA WORLD - Admission to Sea World is free for active military and up to three dependents.
 Registration is

 required; see details on website.
 Information: www.herosalute.com or

 Some of the most popular free summer programs are the free outdoor summer movies offered by many cities or organizations.
 Most of the city-sponsored movies are "G" or "PG" rated family

 MISSION VIEJO - Movies of Character.
 Monthly "Movies of Character" are screened at Mission Viejo City Hall at 2 p.m.
-This month's film is Frozen on September 21.
-A discussion followed each film.
+October film TBA.
 Mission Viejo

 The following is a partial listing of free museum days.
 It is recommended that you confirm the availability of all events/open days prior to visiting the museum since free entry days and times may change periodically.